• Skip to primary navigation

 • 2 teaspoon Salt kosher, or fine salt

-• 1 teaspoon Finishing Salt or course salt (for a crunchier crust)
+• 1 teaspoon Finishing Salt optional, or coarse salt (for a crunchier crust)

 • 2 teaspoon Black Pepper fresh ground